|

 - Review commands before execution; favor

 rootunless absolutely necessary. - Store API keys securely (shell rc files or a secrets manager).
+For the Anthropic API use

 Complex examples (including script generation)